What to do after you are in contract?

 5. Reviewing the Preliminary Title Report – Known as Title: Preliminary Report

-Signoff: This happens once your lender has sent the loan documents over to the Escrow/Title Company.
+5. The Sign-off generally takes place at the escrow company but is also done with a mobile notary at your home or business.
+It happens once your lender has sent the loan documents over to the Escrow Company.
 You, your agent and your Escrow Officer sit down and sign the final paperwork.
 Prior to signoff it is customary to do your Final Walk Through of the home to make sure it is in the same condition as when you made your offer on the home.
 You will need proof of who you are – passport or driver’s license, to signoff.
 After the signoff is a good time to call to set up the transfer of all utilities into your name.
+The Escrow Officer will provide you will the final dollar amount you need to deposit into the escrow account to close escrow.
+Wire fraud is a major concern in real estate.
+Do not accept wiring instructions through the internet.
+Contact the title company directly and verify the routing numbers for sending your wire.

-Take Possession: In Northern California taking possession is rather bland.
-Your lender has funded the loan, you have wired your money into the escrow account and the night before it is due to close, the Escrow Company declares All Funds are in and releases the deed to be recorded with the County early the next morning.
+6. Take Possession: In Northern California, taking possession is rather bland.
+Your lender has funded the loan, you have wired your money into the escrow account.
+The night before it is due to close, the Escrow Company declares All Funds are in and releases the deed to be recorded with the County early the next morning.
 The close of escrow day, your agent receives a call from the Escrow Company saying the deed has gone from Seller’s name to Buyer’s name -also Known as Recorded and it is yours.
 Your agent picks up the key and delivers it to you.
 A quiet end to a very BIG process.